-- (1) Every person is confined to his or her place of residence from 21H00 until 04H00 daily, unless a person- - (a) has been granted permission through directions issued by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service related to an activity listed under Table 1; - (b) is attending to a security or medical emergency; or - (c) arrives on a flight or is travelling to or from an airport which necessitates travelling during restricted hours of movement Provided that the person traveling is in possession of a valid boarding pass as proof of flight or a copy of the airline ticket. - (2) Any person who fails to abide by the curfew referred to in subregulation (1) commits an offence and is, on conviction, liable to a fine or a period of imprisonment not exceeding six months, or to both such fine and imprisonment. - (3) Closing time for the places permitted to remain open is 20H00. - (4) (a) Interprovincial travel for leisure to and from Gauteng is prohibited. - (b) Travel to and from Gauteng is permitted- - (i) for persons doing so in the course of carrying out work responsibilities or performing any service permitted under Adjusted Alert Level 4 provided that such person is in possession of a permit issued by the employer which corresponds with Form 7 of Annexure A; - (ii) for the attendance of a funeral in or out of Gauteng: Provided that the person wishing to travel to or from Gauteng must obtain a permit which corresponds substantially with Form 4 of Annexure A, from his or her nearest magistrate's office or police station to travel to the funeral and back; - (iii) for persons transiting through Gauteng; - (iv) for the transportation of mortal remains; and - (v) for learners who have to commute to and from school or higher education institutions on a daily basis during periods when those institutions are permitted to operate. - (c) Travelling for purposes of- - (i) moving to a new place of residence; - (ii) caring for an immediate family member: Provided that such person is in possession of an affidavit which corresponds with Form 6 of Annexure A. - (iii) oversight responsibilities by members of Parliament; - (iv) obtaining medical treatment; and - (v) returning to their place of residence from a quarantine or isolation facility, is allowed.
+- (1) Every person is confined to his or her place of residence from 21H00 until 04H00 daily, unless a person- - (a) has been granted permission through directions issued by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service related to an activity listed under Table 1; - (b) is attending to a security or medical emergency; or - (c) arrives on a flight or is travelling to or from an airport which necessitates travelling during restricted hours of movement Provided that the person traveling is in possession of a valid boarding pass as proof of flight or a copy of the airline ticket. - (2) Any person who fails to abide by the curfew referred to in subregulation (1) commits an offence and is, on conviction, liable to a fine or a period of imprisonment not exceeding six months, or to both such fine and imprisonment. - (3) Closing time for the places permitted to remain open is 20H00. - (4) (a) Until 25 July 2021 after which this subregulation will be reviewed, interprovincial travel for leisure to and from Gauteng is prohibited. - (b) Travel to and from Gauteng is permitted- - (i) for persons doing so in the course of carrying out work responsibilities or performing any service permitted under Adjusted Alert Level 4, provided that such person is in possession of a permit issued by the employer which corresponds with Form 7 of Annexure A; - (ii) for the attendance of a funeral in or out of Gauteng: Provided that the person wishing to travel to or from Gauteng must obtain a permit which corresponds substantially with Form 4 of Annexure A, from his or her nearest magistrate's office or police station to travel to the funeral and back; - (iii) for the transportation of mortal remains; - (iv) for learners who have to commute to and from school or higher education institutions on a daily basis during periods when those institutions are permitted to operate; - (v) for members of Parliament with regards to their oversight responsibilities; and - (vi) for members of Provincial Legislatures, councilors and the members of political parties who occupy the top five positions of the party at national, provincial and regional levels - (c) Travelling for purposes of- - (i) moving to a new place of residence; - (ii) caring for an immediate family member; - (iii) obtaining medical treatment; - (iv) returning to their place of residence from a quarantine or isolation facility; and - (v) transiting through Gauteng, is allowed: Provided that such person is in possession of an affidavit which corresponds with Form 6 of Annexure A.